 - Handled a successful wrongful termination claim decision through binding arbitration;

 - Has written articles and presented on the following topics: employee social media use, medical marijuana in the workplace, respect in the workplace, avoiding workplace retaliation, mandatory sick leave, and reasonable accommodations for disabled employees.

 Recognized by his peers for his work, Ivo was named to the list of “Pennsylvania Rising Stars” in 2017 by Super Lawyers, a publication of Thomson Reuters which recognizes only 2.5% of attorneys.
+In addition to his law practice, he currently serves on the Board of Directors for the Camden County Chamber of Commerce.
 While in law school, Ivo served as the Internet editor for the Rutgers Law Journal.
 After law school, he served as a law clerk for the Hon.
 Amy Piro Chambers in the Superior Court of New Jersey, Appellate Division.